Globe Primary School, Bethnal Green, London

 What Do the Children think?

 Teaching the Primary Mathematics Curriculum through Big Maths, enables teachers to manage their children’s, cognitive load.
 Big Maths organises the curriculum content detail, by Year group into small manageable steps.
 Therefore, children develop their mathematical knowledge and skills with assurance because new learning builds on previous learning.
 As a result, new learning is accessible, whilst embedding old learning.
 For example, a Year 3 child working at age-related expectation will develop their addition skills as shown in this picture.

 If children have gaps in their learning then previous steps can be taught, to address misconceptions so that they can confidently develop the skills in subsequent steps.
 Through these sequential steps all children are able to embed their understanding of mathematical concepts from the working memory to the long term memory.
 Therefore, they enjoy maths because they become successful learners.

-Has Big Maths Saved Teachers’ Time?
+Big Maths Saves Teachers’ Time!

 Planning using Big Maths online is both efficient and effective.
 The children’s proficiency in the curriculum is tracked through CLIC and SAFE assessments and a learning gap tool shows skills and knowledge the children need to develop.
 Consequently, their learning needs are immediately obvious.
-Therefore, objectives can be quickly planned for to address misconceptions and/or moving learning onto the next steps.
-Each learning step has a variety of resources, to support learning, ranging from procedural challenges for pupils to show understanding of skills to mastery challenges where the children have to apply long term memory skills.
+Therefore, objectives can be quickly planned for, to address misconceptions and/or move learning onto the next steps.
+Each learning step has a variety of resources, to support learning, ranging from procedural challenges for pupils to show understanding of skills to mastery challenges where the children have to apply long-term memory skills.
 These resources are really easily accessible and with a few clicks, a week of maths is planned, resourced and tailored to the needs of your class.